Self-hosted deployment

 NebulaGraph connection refused

-NebulaGraph has three components (metad, storaged, graphd) that must start in order.
-Wait for all three to become healthy before connecting:
+NebulaGraph has three components (metad, storaged, graphd) that start in a specific order.
+Wait until all three show healthy before connecting:

 docker compose ps | grep nebula